hrani/TimeCellAnalysis/TcPy/README.md

 ### Matlab(R) demo scripts:

+The matlab scripts are in the rho-matlab directory in this respository.
-We have placed a few Matlab demo scripts here to show how the synthetic data files are generated, and to show how the analysis can be run using Python wrapper functions called from Matlab.
+Here there is just one demo script to show how the analysis can be run using Python wrapper functions called from Matlab (R).

 run_batch_analysis.m	: Runs a partial batch analysis on a datafile,
 	output is printed on console.

-generateSyntheticData.m	: Generates a MATLAB data file with synthetic data
-	representing time cell activity, according to several control parameters.
+> matlab -nodisplay -r "run_batch_analysis"

 ### Files to build the pyBind11 module